hoomano/mojodex/docs/tasks/execute_task.md

 When the user sends a message during a task execution, the message is sent to the backend through a PUT `user_message` call and the same process as described in part 2.2 is repeated.

+> Note: the web application as it is now still uses a socketio event `user_message` to send user's message to the backend.
+We started moving from this to the REST API `/user_message` as described here for robustness and scalability reasons.
+Mobile application already uses the REST API.

 ![complete_user_task_execution_flow](../images/task_execution/complete_user_task_execution_flow.png)